stevecallear/mexl/README.md

 ```

 ## Types
-`mexl` is generally statically typed, but with in-built conversion to remove the need for casts.
-For example, any numeric infix expression that involves a float value will result in a float output.
-The same is true of integer division where, for simplicity, dividing two integers will result in a float output.
+`mexl` is generally statically typed, but uses type coercion where appropriate to avoid casts and excessive null checking.

 |Type   |Go Type	     |
 |---    |---             |